October

 Preserving workers’ hearing health by improving earplug efficiency

-Presented Dec 11, 2020 at the 179th ASA Meeting, Acoustics Virtually Everywhere.
+Presented in December 2020 at the 179th ASA Meeting, Acoustics Virtually Everywhere.

 Inciting our children to turn their music down: the “Age of Your Ear” concept

-Presented Nov 8, 2018 at the 176th Meeting Acoustical Society of America in Victoria, BC, Canada.
+Presented in November 2018 at the 176th ASA Meeting in Victoria, BC, Canada.

 Say what?
 Brief periods of hearing loss in childhood can have consequences later in life